distributethe6ix/70DaysOfServiceMesh/70DaysExercises/1-Let's break down a Service Mesh.md

 AppMesh is a service mesh implementation that is proprietary to AWS but primarily focuses in on applications deployed to various AWS services such as ECS, EKS, EC2.
 Its tight-nit integration into the AWS ecosystem allows for quick onboarding of services into the mesh.

 #### Consul
+Consul is a serivce mesh offering from Hashicorp that also provides traffic routing, observability, and sercurity much like Istio does.

 #### Linkerd
 Linkerd is an open-source service mesh offering that is lightweight.
 Similar to Istio, it provides traffic management, observability, and security, using a similar architecture.
 Linkerd adopts a sidecar-pattern using a Rust-based proxy.